netbox-community/netbox-operator/README.md

 privileges or be logged in as admin.

 ### Create instances of your solution
-You can apply the samples (examples) from the config/sample:
+You can apply the samples (examples) from the config/sample directory:

 ```sh
 kubectl apply -k config/samples/